sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 good network design is based on a broad overview of complexity, good knowledge of the cost of that complexity, and wise choices of the trade-offs.

 ### Segment Routing
+* source routing paradigm.
+* head-end node chooses path and steers a packet by inserting an ordered list of segments in the packet header.
+* nodes on path do not maintain state information.
+* a segment is an instruction.
+*